What is Neck Pain?

 Our cervical spine, you know it as your neck, is a common source of pain.
 The seven vertebrae and surrounding muscles that make up our neck have a complicated job.
 They need to allow a complex range of motion, all the while supporting our head, which weighs 10-11 pounds.
 No wonder over 70 percent of people complain of neck pain at some point in their lives.

-Over twelve years ago, Dr. Watson began doing a minimally invasive procedure to treat pain emanating from the discs of the spine.
+Over twelve years ago, pain management physician Dr. Stephen Watson began doing a minimally invasive procedure to treat pain emanating from the discs of the spine.
 He’s performed procedures to help treat pain in the head including the neck at our Tampa office.

 Poor posture is often to blame for neck pain.
 So are single events, such as sleeping in an odd position.
 Osteoarthritis (otherwise known as wear and tear arthritis) is a common cause of chronic neck pain.